tpbeldie/UFLVK-Emu/README.md

 ## Requirements

-- NET Framework 4.6 or a higher version
+- Windows OS with NET Framework 4.6 or a higher version
 - This program uses loopMIDI as gateway of communicating with the DAW, which can only perceive loopMIDI's ports as MIDI Keyboards.
 So UFLVK-Emu will send the data to loopMIDI's port and loopMIDI will forward the data to the DAW.
 So you need to have it installed.

 You can download it from here: https://www.tobias-erichsen.de/software/loopmidi.html